liammcinroy/MetaTemplateNeuralNet/README.md

 For an example of creating and using a network, see main.cpp in the examples folder.

-There is also an example with the MNIST Database in the examples folder!
+There is also an example with the MNIST Database in the examples folder.
+The provided .nn file has ~1% error.